hypertidy/contourPolys/README.md

   - find unique coordinates, and map UID to instances
   - find unique segments within region, segments identical despite order
-  - group\_by region, segment and remove any segments that occur twice
+  - group\_by region, segment and remove any segments that occur *an even number of times per region*
   - join all remaining segments, and coerce to polygon

 Almost works, removing repeated segments certainly works - but still we have to re-nest the rings which is hard.

-Ultimately I think straight-through with lists of sanitized fragments into the indexed cascaded union will be fastest.

 ``` r
 library(dplyr)